 Insight Treatment Team is committed to providing effective and innovative treatment for teens and families.
-Our multi disciplinary team is comprised of PhD’s, LCSW, and Masters Level and CADAC level counselors.
-Ancillary staff includes Psychiatrist, Fitness Trainers, Tutors, and other specialty therapists.
-Our pool of specialists allows Insight to provide innovative and comprehensive services for each individual.
+Our multidisciplinary team is comprised of PhDs, Licensed Spiritual Psychology Counselors, LCSWs, Masters level and CADAC level counselors.
+Ancillary staff include psychiatrists, fitness trainers, tutors, and other specialty therapists.
+Our pool of specialists allows Insight to provide personalized, comprehensive services for each individual.

 Anthony Lopez, CAS